 - Storage; and

-Gross profit and gross margin – the difference between a company’s revenue in relation to its variable costs, adjusted gross profit: it excludes gains or losses with fluctuations in the fair value of commodities and includes gains or losses with exchange rate fluctuations adjusted in the EBITDA for margin calculation purposes.
+Gross profit and gross margin – the difference between a company’s revenue concerning its variable costs and adjusted gross profit.
+It excludes gains or losses with variations in the fair value of commodities and includes gains or losses with exchange rate fluctuations adjusted in the EBITDA for margin calculation purposes.
 Gross margin is the difference between gross profit and net revenues.

 Interim Harvest (Safrinha) – Interim Harvest and/or Winter Harvest refers to the corn crop.

-NDF – Non-Deliverable Forward: a currency forward contract, traded on the over-the-counter market; it is used to set in advance an exchange rate to be applied on a future date.
-On the maturity date, settlement is calculated from the difference between the contracted forward rate and the market rate defined as reference.
+NDF – Non-Deliverable Forward: a currency forward contract traded on the over-the-counter market; it is used to set an exchange rate in advance to be applied on a future date.
+On the maturity date, the settlement is calculated based on the difference between the contracted forward rate and the market rate defined as a reference.

-PDD or PCLD: Allowance for Bad Debtors (PDD) or Provisions for Bad Accounts (PCLD), refers to a cash reserve made by the company to deal with cases of default.
-Thus, the greater the risk of a client not paying what they owe, the greater must be the amount saved by the company under PDD.
-Agrogalaxy has a timetable for the maturities of overdue and falling due notes, thus, accounts receivable from clients are written-off when there is no reasonable expectation of recovery.
-Indications that there is no reasonable expectation of recovery include, among others: the debtor’s inability to participate in a plan to renegotiate their debt with the Company or to make contractual payments on debts overdue for more than 180 days.
+PDD or PCDA: The Provision for Bad Debtors (PDD) or Provision for Credit to Doubtful Accounts (PCDA) refers to a cash reserve made by the Company for cases of delinquency.
+Thus, the greater the risk of a client not paying what they owe, the greater must be the amount saved by the Company under PDD.
+Agrogalaxy has a timetable for the maturities of overdue and falling due notes, meaning that any accounts receivable from clients are written off when there is no reasonable expectation of recovery.
+Indications that there is no reasonable expectation of recovery include, among others, the debtor’s inability to participate in a plan to renegotiate their debt with the Company or make contractual payments on overdue debts overdue for more than 180 days.

 PSA – Payments for environmental services.

-ROIC – The return on invested capital, that is, Agrogalaxy states the profitability level the company is capable to generate from the entire invested capital, both our own (equity) and third parties (net debt).
+ROIC – The return on invested capital, that is, AgroGalaxy states the profitability level the Company can generate from the entire invested capital, both our own (equity) and third parties (net debt).

-SG&A – Selling, General and Administrative Expenses: refers to selling, general and administrative expenses, which are one of the main non-production costs entered in the income statement.
+SG&A – Selling, General and Administrative Expenses: refers to selling, general and administrative expenses, one of the main non-production costs entered in the income statement.

-Specialties – Agrogalaxy sells specialties, whose production process is outsourced to trusted partners of the Company.
-One of the specialties of the soy crop are products that provide full coverage of Copper (Cu), Sulfur (S) and Phosphorus (P) particles over the plant’s leaf area.
+Specialties – Agrogalaxy sells specialties whose production process is outsourced to trusted partners of the Company.
+One of the specialties of the soy crop is products that provide complete coverage of Copper (Cu), Sulfur (S) and Phosphorus (P) particles over the plant’s leaf area.
 The synergistic action between the three elements (Copper, Sulfur and Phosphorus) has an antifungal and bacteriostatic effect, as it induces the production of phytoalexins (natural defense substances), protecting the plant against diseases caused by fungi and bacteria.
-In Corn Cultures, we offer the natural organo-mineral fertilizers formulated from the fermentation of special yeasts.
+In Corn Cultures, we offer natural organo-mineral fertilizers formulated from the fermentation of special yeasts.

-SSS – Same-Store Sales: this metric serves to measure the percentage change of 2-year-old stores or more, i.e., it measures the performance of mature stores in the portfolio.
+SSS – Same-Store Sales: this metric measures the percentage change of 1-year-old stores or more, in other words it measures the performance of mature stores in the portfolio.

-Washout – amount paid as contractual indemnification agreed between the parties in case of noncompliance or termination of any agreements to trade grains or barter.
+Washout – the amount of contractual indemnity agreed between the parties in case of non-compliance or cancellation of grain or barter contracts.